 macOS scans the Applications folder and adds any new apps it finds to the Launchpad.
 However, you may have placed some applications in a different location, especially those downloaded outside of the App Store.
 If this is the case, simply locating the relevant apps and moving them to the Applications folder should resolve the issue.
 Alternatively, you can drag an app directly to the Launchpad icon on the Dock from Finder.

 Issue 5.
 Sidecar problems

-If you can't extend your Mac's display with an iPad, make sure your tablet is upgraded to iPadOS and your Mac supports Sidecar.
+If you can't extend your desktop display to an iPad, you should ensure that your tablet is running an updated version of iPadOS and that your Mac supports Sidecar.

 iPad models compatible with Sidecar: